-The FBI's Hierarchy Rule must be used when counting multiple offenses.
+The Federal Bureau of Investigation's Hierarchy Rule must be used when counting multiple offenses.
 Under this rule, only the most serious offense is counted when more than one offense is committed during a single incident.
 A single incident means that the offenses must be committed at the same time and place, meaning the time interval between the offenses and the distance between the locations where they occurred were significant.